-Legen d: XXX Y YY WW NNN Customer specific information Year code (last digit of calendar year) Year code (last 2 digits of calendar year) Week code (week of January 1 is week '01') Alphanumeric traceability code Note: be carried nt the full Microchip part number cannot be marked on one line, it will over to the next line thus limiting the number of available characters her specific information.
+Y Year code (last digit of calendar year) YY Year code (last 2 digits of calendar year) WW Week code (week of January 1 is week '01')

+NNN Alphanumeric traceability code

+Note: In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line thus limiting the number of available characters for customer specific information.

-\ Standard PICmicro device marking consists of Microchip part number, year code, week code, and traceability code.
+Standard PICmicro device marking consists of Microchip part number, year code, week code, and traceability code.
 For PICmicro device marking beyond this, certain price adders apply.
 Please check with your Microchip Sales Office.
 For QTP devices, any special marking adders are included in QTP price.